Justin van Dijk

 Database management PostgreSQL, PostGIS

-Typesetting LaTeX, markdown, rmarkdown, bookdown
+Typesetting LaTeX, markdown, rmarkdown, bookdown, quarto

 Resume